 For cooler days, a girls winter parka with a zipper and rip/grip storm flaps works two ways.
 If they're in a real hurry and not exactly zipper savvy, they can cinch that storm flap and be out the door.
 When worn over a pair of, again, snow bibs, they'll be just fine.
 Especially if you're short on time.
 And yes, you read that right.
 I highly recommend snow bibs over snow pants until about age 8.
 There are no snaps to manage, the straps slip over their shoulders – complete independence booster for your snow fans.
 Look for pants with liners that tuck inside their boots.
 Or just look for the Lands' End label.
 All their snow pants have this awesome feature.

 It's all about smart layers that don't restrict movement.
 Good long underwear has saved more days than most would care to admit.
 Once you have the layering game mastered, start thinking about features.
 With Baby #1 I shopped like: Aw.
 Pink with ruffles?
 Aw.
 She'd be so cute in this.
-Let me tell ya, by Baby #5 I was all about snow guard cuffs, snow pants with liners that easily and snugly tucked into snow boots, wind resistance, water resistance, dual closure fronts that zipped and snapped, quality insulation, temperature ratings, interior pockets to store an extra pair of gloves for kids...the whole bit.
+Let me tell ya, by Baby #5 I was all about snow guard cuffs, snow pants with liners that easily and snugly tucked into snow boots, wind resistance, water resistance, dual closure fronts that zipped and snapped, quality insulation, temperature ratings, interior pockets to store an extra pair of kids gloves...the whole bit.
 Knowing what they'll be up against when they step outside helps you select cold weather options that fight the elements for them.